andrewfenn/fendeb/man/fendeb.1.md

 # NAME

-fendeb - Conveniance scripts for using pbuilder
+fendeb - Convenience scripts for using pbuilder

 # SYNOPSIS